 Northern California may not be the first place that pops into your head for winter travel, but winter is actually a great time to visit.
 The weather can be very nice, especially on the coast where the weather tends to be sunny and mild — nicer than in spring or summer.
 The holiday spirit is out in full force but the crowds tend to be thin until the last week of the month.
-Here are my picks for things to do in Northern California in December.
+Here are my picks for what to do in Northern California in December.
 I’d love to hear your ideas, too!

-What to do in Northern California: December
+What to do in Northern California in December

 Visit the California Railroad Museum, Sacramento:

 The California State Railroad Museum is a fun family visit at any time of the year, but it’s extra special in the holiday season.
 A huge Christmas tree fills the entry, trains are decorated with wreaths and garlands, and the interactive train sets upstairs are decorated for winter, too.
 And if you’re lucky, you can get a ticket to ride the Polar Express train that goes along the Sacramento River in the evenings.
 After visiting the museum, stroll the streets of Old Sac and see the lights and Christmas decorations on the old buildings.

 When: Through the New Year, open daily 10-5

 Cost: $12 for adults, $6 for kids 6 and over

 “Richard Diebenkorn: Beginnings, 1942–1955” exhibition, Sacramento